https://www.slab.org.uk/solicitors/forms-and-declarations/legal-aid-online-declarations/

 We expect this for peer review and compliance audits where checks are made for the signed declarations in the files being reviewed.

-On the Advice and Assistance/ABWOR system, you can use the reason for no signature obtained from the client on the online system - “Client not present and agrees with the declaration terms”.
+On the Advice and Assistance/ABWOR system, you can use the reason for no signature obtained from the client on the online system: “Client not present and agrees with the declaration terms”.

 Once you have confirmed with your client that they agree with the declaration terms you can use this reason for the time being where you are not seeing the client in person at the initial consultation.
-You should use - “Other” for all other reasons, with a full explanation given of the circumstances for us to consider.

 It has not been possible to make a similar change to the online system for all other legal aid applications.
-In these cases, the system requires a date to be entered when the applicant signed the form.
-For the time being, the guidance we issued about this on 7 October 2020 still applies.

 “In applications where this option is not given: you should indicate that you are signing on behalf of the client and give the date for this.”

 Where it has not been possible to get the client to sign the declaration, the date entered here can also be the date of the remote consultation.
-You can add a brief explanation about the circumstances, and confirm that the client agrees with the terms of the declaration.
-This can be done elsewhere in the application, for example in the “additional financial information box”.

 We expect that it should now be possible for clients to sign the Form 2, but where this is not possible, a full explanation should be provided.